trembon/PoGoSlackBot/README.md

 Using [POGOLib](https://github.com/AeonLucid/POGOLib) and [Slack.Webhooks](https://github.com/nerdfury/Slack.Webhooks) to interact with the services.

-Can be installed as a Windows Server with the [InstallUtil](https://msdn.microsoft.com/en-us/library/sd8zc8ha(v=vs.110).aspx) command.
+Can be installed as a Windows service with the [InstallUtil](https://msdn.microsoft.com/en-us/library/sd8zc8ha(v=vs.110).aspx) command.

 ###Printscreens